 Elizabeth: I always make my bed first thing, too!
-After that, I head to the kitchen and heat up some water for my 'morning tonic' - usually just warm water, ACV + raw honey.
+After that, I head to the kitchen and heat up some water for my 'morning tonic' - usually just warm water, ACV, and raw honey.
 I avoid using my phone until I've had my entire tonic, done my morning meditation passage (I love this book), and journaled (usually this just entails writing down three things I'm grateful for).
 I find this trio to really set my intention for the day.

 Brittany: Will we ever see a clothing line, protein powders, or workout essentials like gliders/ankle weights from the "Sweats and the City" brand?
-Where do you guys see yourselves in the New Year?

 Brittany: How often do you both workout?